Featured Model: Vixen™

 Through machine learning, complex (and most likely invisible to the eye) patterns can be found via a process of piecemeal curve fitting.
 Using complex linear algebra with large matrices and deep layers, a modern computer can tweak parameters to find the best fit to almost any optimum curve.
 Such an optimum curve should discover previously unknown patterns, and also even well-known patterns, such as a cross of moving averages, a change in trend, or even cups-with-handles, double-bottoms, heads-and-shoulders, or many other popularly-used chart patterns.
 While simultaneously adjusting for prevailing sentiment values, earnings, volatility, risk, money supply, and other factors, a machine can perform a multi-human-year study in hours.

-So, we invite you to follow along as we continue to train our model to try to add a meaningful edge to investors.
+We invite you to follow along as we continue to train our model to try to add a meaningful edge to investors.
 WARNING: This is highly experimental, so trade at your own risk!

 Feel free to share with others who may be interested.
 As always, we welcome your comments.